 Dr. Laura E. O'Dell

-My research program is focused on the neural mechanisms that mediate addiction to drugs of abuse.
-Our laboratory combines neurochemical and molecular approaches with behavioral models in order to provide a better understanding of the neural basis of addiction.
+My research program is focused on the neural mechanisms that mediate substance misuse.
+Our laboratory combines neurochemical and molecular approaches with behavioral models to provide a better understanding of the neural basis of motivated behavior.

 Specific research questions of interest include:

-What are the underlying factors that promote tobacco use in vulnerable populations, such as adolescents, females and persons with diabetes?
+What are the underlying factors that promote nicotine use in vulnerable populations, such as adolescents, females and persons with diabetes?